 Andahuaylillas has a few historical buildings in town that are well marked.
 It’s a small place and wandering through the streets doesn’t take long.

 Our final stop before heading back to Cusco was a bakery in Oropesa.
-This town is famous for bread.
+This town is famous for its bread.